davideger/blog/microbenchmarks/heartbreak.md

 ## Python Trends: becoming the fastest on the planet, at least for pure numerics

-To take advantage of the flexibility and interactivity of Python, developers have wired up C++ libraries like `numpy` to minimize the amount of computation your Python interpreter actually performs.
-Python objects still orchestrate things, but they're lightweight handles to efficiently packed vectors of uniformly typed machine words.
+To take advantage of the flexibility and interactivity of Python, developers have wired performant low-level C libraries like `numpy` to minimize the amount of computation your Python interpreter actually performs.
+Python objects still orchestrates things, but they're lightweight handles to efficiently packed vectors of uniformly typed machine words.
 The compute is offloaded to natively (compiled) routines.